OrelSto/PaPy/README.md

 ## Introduction

-This is a Chemical Pathway Analysis package for Python.
+This is PaPy, a Chemical Pathway Analysis package for Python.
-Reproduction of the method described in Lehmann, 2004.
+Based on the algorithm described in Lehmann, 2004.

 ### Basic install and running example